 Adrift: An Email Turned Essay

-I recently published a podcast episode titled “A Very Uncomfortable Discussion About the Reality of Modern Hunting Culture” where the intent was to open a dialog within the hunting community where honest and thoughtful perspectives can be shared.
+I recently published a podcast episode titled “A Very Uncomfortable Discussion About the Reality of Modern Hunting Culture,” in which my intent was to open a dialog within the hunting community where honest and thoughtful perspectives can be shared.
 It wasn’t easy to publish, but I felt that I needed to speak up as a hunter myself.
-I wanted to offer my perspective on what I’m seeing in modern hunt culture and where I think it could eventually lead us.
+I wanted to offer my perspective on what I see in modern hunt culture and where I think it could eventually lead us.

-That episode sparked many positive engagements with other hunters and I wanted to share one of those with you in the following essay.
-It was originally sent as an email, but after reading it over, I asked if I could publish it here for all to read and digest.
+That episode sparked many positive engagements with other hunters, and I wanted to share one of those with you in the following essay.
+It was originally sent to me as an email, but after reading it over, I asked if I could publish it here for all to read and digest.

-I think you’ll find the sincere heart of someone who is trying to come to terms with what hunting is for them and where they want to go with it.
-I’ve shared a number of incredible conversations in the past with this person and have always been left with yet a new point of view to consider and mull over.
+I think you’ll find this letter to be from the sincere heart of someone who is trying to come to terms with what hunting is for them and where they want to go with it.
+I’ve shared a number of incredible conversations in the past with Frans and have always been left with yet a new point of view to consider and mull over.

 Please enjoy and comment below if you feel so inclined to do so.